MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Library/index4.md

 The following end user requiremnts were identified:

+* EU1 - The system should allow pupils to search for books by title.
-* EU1 - Staff are able to lock a locker remotely.
+* EU1 - The system should allow pupils to search for books by author.
-* EU2 - Staff are able to unlock a locker remotely.
-* EU3 - Staff are able to find all unlocked lockers.
-* EU4 - Staff are able to view all the information about a locker (locker number, pupil name, and locked status).
+* EU1 - The system should allow pupils to view information about a book.
-* EU5 - Staff are able to find the locker(s) assigned to a specific pupil.
-* EU6 - Staff are able to assign a locker to a pupil.
+* EU1 - The system should allow pupils to check whether a book is available.
+* EU1 - The system should allow pupils to borrow books.
+* EU1 - The system should allow pupils to return books.
+* EU1 - The system should allow pupils to reserve books that are unavailable.
+* EU1 - The system should require pupils to enter their pupil ID before borrowing a book.
+* EU1 - The system should require pupils to enter their pupil ID before returning a book.

 ### Functional Requiremnts

 The following functional requiremnts were identified:

-* FR1 - The program shall store a locker number for each locker.
+* FR1 - The system shall store a library number for each book.
+* FR1 - The system shall store a title for each book.
+* FR1 - The system shall store an author for each book.
-* FR2 - The program shall store the name of a pupil assigned to each locker.
+* FR1 - The system shall store the availability status of each book.
-* FR3 - The program shall store whether a locker is locked or unlocked using a Boolean value.
+* FR1 - The system shall store the name of the pupil who borrowed a book.
+* FR1 - The system shall allow books to be searched by title.
+* FR1 - The system shall allow books to be searched by author.
-* FR4 - The program shall provide a method to lock a locker.
+* FR1 - The system shall display information about a selected book.
-* FR5 - The program shall provide a method to unlock a locker.
+* FR1 - The system shall display whether a selected book is available.
-* FR6 - The program shall search through lockers to find unlocked lockers.
+* FR1 - The system shall allow a pupil to enter their pupil ID.
+* FR1 - The system shall validate a pupil ID before a book can be borrowed.
+* FR1 - The system shall validate a pupil ID before a book can be returned.
-* FR7 - The program shall provide a method to retieve all the information about a locker.
+* FR1 - The system shall update a book's status to unavailable when it is borrowed.
-* FR8 - The program shall search through lockers to find the locker(s) assigned to a specific pupil.
+* FR1 - The system shall record the pupil's name when a book is borrowed.
+* FR1 - The system shall update a book's status to available when it is returned.
-* FR9 - The program shall provide a method to allow staff to assign a locker to a pupil.
+* FR1 - The system shall allow a pupil to reserve a book if it is unavailable.
-* FR10 - The program shall store multiple locker objects in an array.
+* FR1 - The system shall record reservations for unavailable books.

 ### UML Use Case Diagram